Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 If the attempts are very frequent and persistent, feel welcome to let staff know, just in case.

-_At your own risk_, and depending on your client, you may be able to filter the alerts.
-Ask your client's support channel if this is possible.
+_At your own risk_, you can mute these alerts.
+See `/msg Nickserv HELP SET BADPASSWDMSG`.

 ## Warez or Adult content sharing?